The Black Hole Radiation in Massive Gravity

-and the gauge transformation becomes:
+and the gauge transformation becomes

-More about this method of St\"uckelberg and its extensions can be found in \cite{Stu}.
+More details about the St\"uckelberg method and its extensions can be found in \cite{Stu,Stu1,Stu2,Stu3}.

-\subsection{St\"uckelberg fields appearing in the fiducial metric}
+\subsection{St\"uckelberg Fields Appearing in the Fiducial Metric}

-Another way for exploring the St\"uckelberg formalism is by introducing the fields inside the fiducial metric.
+Another way of exploring the St\"uckelberg formalism is by introducing the fields inside the fiducial metric.
 In such a case, the dynamical metric transforms covariantly as usual \cite{K}.
-The idea is to do the following replacement:
+The idea is to make the following replacement:

 where the St\"uckelberg fields transform as scalars under diffeomorphism transformations: